Switching your print on demand supplier? Get in touch with us here

 • Advanced

 The Basic tier costs $39 per month, with a trial price of $1 a month for the first three months.
-Credit card payment processing fees are 2.9% plus $0.30 USD online and 2.7% plus $0 USD in person.
-Ecommerce features included are basic reports, up to 1,000 inventory locations, up to a 77% shipping discount, and two staff accounts.
+Credit card payment processing fees are 2.9% plus 30¢ USD online and 2.6% plus 10¢ USD in person.
+Ecommerce features included are basic reports, up to 10 inventory locations, and up to a 77% shipping discount.

 The Shopify tier costs $105 per month, with a trial price of $1 a month for the first three months.
-Credit card rates are 2.6% plus $0.30 USD online and 2.5% plus $0 USD in person.
-Ecommerce features included are professional reports, up to 1,000 inventory locations, up to a 88% shipping discount, and five staff accounts.
+Credit card rates are 2.7% plus 30¢ USD online and 2.5% plus 10¢ USD in person.
+Ecommerce features include professional reports, up to 10 inventory locations, up to an 88% shipping discount, and five staff accounts.

 All plans include an online store, sales channels, point of sale (POS) tools, and 24/7 support.

-Shopify also offers a $5-a-month Starter plan for sellers who want to sell through social media and texting apps and a $2,000-a-month and up Shopify Plus plan for high-volume sellers.
-Modular pricing is available for sellers who want to use specific components of the platform.
+Shopify also offers a $5-a-month Starter plan for sellers who want to sell through social media apps and a $2,000-a-month Shopify Plus plan for high-volume sellers.
+Modular pricing called Commerce Components is available for sellers who want to use specific components of the platform.

 Ease of use